xacrimon/transaction-challenge/README.md

 - Failed transactions are simply ignored and further ones for an account are still recognized.

 CSV output is written to stdout and all errors encountered during processing are written to stderr.

+The `insta` crate is employed to perform unit testing on the sample data found in `sample.csv`.